Jennifer Saul

 Jennifer Mather Saul (born 19 February 1968) is a philosopher working in philosophy of language and philosophy of feminism.
-Saul is a professor of philosophy at the University of Sheffield and the University of Waterloo.
+Saul is a professor of philosophy at the University of Sheffield and the University of Waterloo, and a Professorial Fellow at the University of St Andrews.

 Biography

 Saul holds a bachelor's degree from the University of Rochester and a master's degree and PhD from Princeton University, where she studied under Scott Soames.

 Saul co-wrote a report for the British Philosophical Association and Society for Women in Philosophy UK with Helen Beebee titled "Women in Philosophy in the UK: A Report".
 Saul frequently writes comments on women in philosophy, in a variety of non-academic publications.

-Saul is co-founder and co-blogger for the Feminists Philosophers, a forum that focuses on gender biases.
-The forum's Gender Conference Campaign aims to highlight the lack of participation and representation of female philosophers at world events.
+Saul was co-founder and co-blogger for the Feminist Philosophers, a forum that focuses on gender biases.
+The forum's Gender Conference Campaign aimed to highlight the lack of participation and representation of female philosophers at world events.